 Every 2 seconds a person is forced to flee their home.
 There are now 68.5 million people who are forcibly displaced, a record high. - UN High Commission on Refugees 2017 Annual Report

 Increasingly, UCP is being recognized as an effective and affordable approach to protect civilians and prevent violence.
-Forty-two nongovernmental organizations now practice some form of UCP in 24 areas.
+UCP is recognized by the United Nations and member states.
+And, forty-two nongovernmental organizations now practice some form of UCP in 24 areas.
 Yet, few of these groups know, share or communicate with each other.

 Nonviolent Peaceforce’s critical mission is to protect civilians.
 But protection is not only from physical harm.
 Protection is also about creating the empowering conditions for local communities to leverage existing structures and capacities to live peacefully with others.